Hoch, Christoph

 Christoph Hoch

 Christoph Hoch is the twelth generation, since 1640, to make wine in his town of Hollenburg, on the south side of the Danube.
 Historically, vines were planted on this side of the Danube and the north side was for food crops.
 In 2013, Hoch split from his parents winery, starting with five hectares that would have been his inheritence eventually.
-Today (Sept.
-2019), Hoch has 12 hectares total, all in Hollenburg, and all farmed biodynamically and certified by Demeter.
-The subsoil is Hollenburger conglomerate, which was formed by the Traisental and Danube rivers crashing together and compacting chalk and river stones together.
+Today Hoch has 12 hectares total, all in Hollenburg, and all farmed biodynamically and certified by Demeter.
+The subsoil is Hollenburger conglomerate, which was formed by the Traisental and Danube rivers crashing together and compacting the chalk with the river stones.
 The chalk is equally as active as the Côte des Blancs in Champagne, bringing minerals to the vines.
 This similarity in soil inspired Christoph to make sparkling wine.
 Although, the source of chalk is completely different, in Hollenburg it's from the Alps and in Champagne it's maritime chalk, or what is called muschelkalk in German.

+Hoch's still wines are always a blend of three vintages and the pet-nats are two vintages.
+Generally, for the still wines, the most recent vintage is 30% of the blend, 50% is from two vintages ago, and 20% is three years old.
+This gives a completely different perspective on terroir.
+Naturally, wines from some areas are more structured or tannic and they benefit the blend by having time to mellow a bit.
+The youngest wine is normally the fruitiest and approachable.
+It's a completely unique way of highlighting the Hollenburger conglomerate soil over vintage.
 The Hoch wines are very original and are some of the best representations of the ‘new’ wines of Austria.
 It takes a lot of courage to push the boundaries of the classic Austrian-style and pushing boundaries brings a certain amount of risk.
 Hoch has created something new and maybe it’s not in the classic Kremstal fashion and outside of the appellation regulations, but it’s certainly exciting to try a wine without limits.
 Christoph Hoch has an infectious enthusiasm and that energy comes through in the wines.

 BOWLER E-Zine Issue 1 | Q4 2020: Austria - Two Newbies from Hoch